-Before you can send content directly from Drupal TMGMT to Lionbridge, you must add the Lionbridge Connector for Drupal TMGMT as a translator in Drupal TMGMT.
+Before you can send content directly from Drupal TMGMT to Lionbridge, you must add the Lionbridge Connector for Drupal TMGMT as a provider in Drupal TMGMT.

-You may want to add Lionbridge as multiple translators in Drupal TMGMT, for example, if you want to use multiple Content API credentials or different translator configurations.
+You may want to add Lionbridge as multiple providers in Drupal TMGMT, for example, if you want to use multiple Content API credentials or different provider configurations.

 Adding Lionbridge as a translator in Drupal TMGMT requires the following three general steps: